modxorg/Docs/en/xpdo/getting-started/creating-a-model-with-xpdo/defining-a-schema/more-examples-of-xpdo-xml-schema-files.md

  For this example, we are mimicking the MODx tables where we have one table for **users** and a secondary table that stores additional information about those users, named **userdata**.

-<div class="note"> **FYI**
+ **FYI**
  Unlike some ORMs (e.g. Doctrine) and even unlike MySQL's foreign-key definitions, xPDO defines a relationship on _both_ sides.
 You tell the children who their parents are and you also tell the parents who their children are.
 E.g. the parent object contains a composite relationship and the child object contains an aggregate relationship.
-This ensures that everybody knows who they're related to. </div>### MySQL Table Definitions
+This ensures that everybody knows who they're related to.

+### MySQL Table Definitions

  Here are abbreviated MySQL table definitions: